EnsembleData/ensembledata-python/README.md

 ### Configure a HTTP Client

 This package comes with support for `httpx`, `requests`, `aiohttp` and `urllib`.
-If you don't have any of these installed, `urllib` will be used by default.
-If you would like to use `httpx` for example, you just need to install it, and this package will automatically start using it to send API requests.
+If you don't have any of the first 3 installed, `urllib` will be used by default.
+If you would like to use `httpx`, for example, you just need to install it, and this package will automatically start using it to send API requests.

 #### Automatic Configuration